scicloj/kind-portal/README.md

 ### Standalone HTML

 The [standalone-html namespace](./examples/standalone_html.clj) demonstrates how one may generate a standalone HTML file containing Portal views annotated by Kindly and prepared using kind-portal.
-See the resutling HTML page [here](https://scicloj.github.io/kind-portal/demo).
+See the resulting HTML page [here](https://scicloj.github.io/kind-portal/demo).

 This is a self-contained demonstration of the method internally used by [Clay](https://scicloj.github.io/clay/) to [embed Portal views](https://scicloj.github.io/clay/#embedded-portal) in notebooks.